AUDIE CORNISH, HOST:

-BLOCK: And this is the heckler in the Rose Garden heckling Mr. Obama.
+CORNISH: And this is the heckler in the Rose Garden with Mr. Obama.

 CHAVEZ: In the Rose Garden, right.
 And this is common complaint among groups like Numbers U.S.A and FAIR and some of the other anti-immigration groups, but the fact is, this has been studied ad naseum for years and years.
 And when we have more immigrants, including illegal immigrants, by and large, during good economic times they increase jobs for Americans.
 They don't take jobs away.